AlecBenzer/alecbenzer.github.com/_posts/2013-04-01-fonts-make-me-insane.md

 Now, to an extent, I guess this might just be my inner-designer seeing nice design and wanting to emulate it.
 But my reaction is just _way_ too intense, and it's something that I'm far too concerned with.

 I try to tell myself that it doesn't matter.
 I try to tell myself that I should worry about content instead.
-I try to tell myself that should just be coding or doing other productive things.
+I try to tell myself that I should just be coding or doing other productive things.
 But it doesn't help.